weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Data processing.md

 `calc_tversky(graph1, graph2, comparison, alpha=0.5, detailed=False)`

 ### Description
-Calculate Tversky's similarity between df_graphs.
+Calculate Tversky's similarity between two graphs, including conceptual, propositional and semantic similarity.

 There are three types of similarities, please see:

 Kopainsky, B., Pirnay-Dummer, P., & Alessi, S. M. (2012).
 Automated assessment of learners' understanding in complex dynamic systems: Automated Assessment of Understanding.
 System Dynamics Review, 28(2), 131-156.

 Pirnay-Dummer P., Ifenthaler D. (2010) Automated Knowledge Visualization and Assessment.
 In: Ifenthaler D., Pirnay-Dummer P., Seel N. (eds) Computer-Based Diagnostics and Systematic Analysis of Knowledge.
 Springer, Boston, MA.

-Noted that the "Network overlap" described in Clariana's researches equals to the propositional similarity (when alpha=beta=0.5), please see:
+NOTE: the **Network Overlap** described in Clariana's studies equals to the propositional similarity (when `alpha=beta=0.5`, which is the default value of the function `calc_tversky`), please see:

 Clariana, R. B., Wallace, P. E., & Godshalk, V. M. (2009).
 Deriving and measuring group knowledge structure from essays: The effects of anaphoric reference.
 Educational Technology Research and Development, 57(6), 725-737.

 ### Arguments